-- Find out the average Medicare Part C cost per month in 2021 and compare the average premium for Medicare Advantage plans in each state in our review of Part C plan costs.
+- Find out the average Medicare Part C cost per month in 2022 and find out how to compare the average premium for Medicare Advantage plans in your area in our review of Part C plan costs.

 A big reason for the low monthly premiums is that many beneficiaries are enrolled in $0 premium Medicare Advantage plans.
-In fact, 60% of beneficiaries enrolled in Medicare Advantage plans with prescription drug coverage (known as MA-PD plans) pay no monthly premium for their plan.
-And 96% of all beneficiaries have access to at least one $0 plan.
+As mentioned above, 69% of beneficiaries enrolled in Medicare Advantage plans with prescription drug coverage (known as MA-PD plans) paid no monthly premium for their plan in 2022.2

 As with most any type of health insurance, the monthly premium isn’t the only cost to beneficiaries.
 Below is a look at the other cost requirements for Medicare Part C plan members.

 One of the eligibility requirements for belonging to a Medicare Part C plan is maintaining enrollment in Original Medicare (Medicare Part A and Part B).
 Most people do not pay a premium for Medicare Part A. However, Medicare Part B requires a standard monthly premium of $170.10 in 2022, and higher income earners may have to pay an additional surcharge.

 Even though you will be getting your Part B coverage through your Medicare Advantage plan, you must still pay the Part B premium in order to maintain your enrollment.
 Some Medicare Advantage plans (often called “give back” plans) actually add back your Medicare Part B monthly premium, either as a statement credit on your plan or through your monthly Social Security benefits check.